total-anayalation/unity-games/chicken-catcher/README.md

      - Inspector
      - Project/Console (with Project being selected)
      - Assets (actually a sub pane of Project)
    - Now close the Unity Editor application.
 Yes, just close it.
+And then, copy over these things there.
      ```
      cp Assembly-CSharp.csproj ~/chicken-catcher/Assembly-CSharp.csproj
      rm -rf ~/chicken-catcher/Assets
      cp -r Assets ~/chicken-catcher/Assets```
+   - Now click on the project in Unity Hub.
+That should open Unity Editor.
+Run the game there.